When will hairdressers and beauty salons reopen?

 When can nail technicians return to work?

-As with beauty therapists, the government has said nail bars and mobile nail technicians must remain closed for now.
-We’ll keep you updated on the latest news.
+As with beauty therapists, the government has announced that nail bars and mobile nail technicians in England can reopen from 13 July.

 What are the official guidelines for beauty therapists and nail technicians returning to work?